Published by Carl Hedinger. Last Updated on October 11, 2023.

 The Jump Off Rock Cherokee Legend

-A tragic legend is possibly how Jump Off Rock got its name.
+A tragic legend is possibly how Jump Off Rock Hendersonville NC got its name.
 You can learn about it when visiting, thanks to a plaque just before the overlook.

-More than 300 years ago, a young Cherokee Indian chief was killed in battle.
+More than 300 years ago, a young Cherokee Indian maidan was killed in battle.
 News of his death reached his maiden and stricken with grief, she climbed to the rock and jumped off.

 According to Cherokee legend, her ghost can be seen on the rock during moonlit nights.